Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

-Our second result focuses on the product form structure of invariant distributions.
-A natural question is whether there are any other product form stationary distributions of the $\gbd$-Atlas model than the ones identified in \cite{sarantsev2017stationary}.
-Our second main result (Theorem \ref{thm_main2}) answers this question in the negative under certain conditions by showing that if $\gbd \in \cld_1$ and $\pi$ is a product form stationary distribution of the $\gbd$-Atlas model satisfying a mild integrability condition (see \eqref{eq:satinteg}) then it must be $\pi_a^{\gbd}$ for some $a \ge -2\lim_{j \rightarrow \infty} \bar g_{N_j}$.
+{\bf Second result: Characterization of product form stationary distributions.} A natural question is whether there are any other product form stationary distributions of the $\gbd$-Atlas model than the ones identified in \cite{sarantsev2017stationary}.
+Our second main result (Theorem \ref{thm_main2}) answers this question in the negative under certain conditions by showing that if $\gbd \in \cld_1$ and $\pi$ is a product form stationary distribution of the $\gbd$-Atlas model satisfying a mild integrability condition (see \eqref{eq:satinteg}) then it must be $\pi_a^{\gbd}$ for some $a \ge -2\lim_{j \rightarrow \infty} \bar g_{N_j}$. {\SB Furthermore, this result gives a novel probabilistic interpretation to $a$ in terms of the resulting force acting on a tagged particle under the combined influence of hardcore interactions (collision local times) and soft potentials (drift terms).
+See Remark \ref{arem} for this interpretation and for a conjecture that is suggested by this interpretation}.